 But here’s the problem: most mainstream Planning and Scheduling tools make the process of revising or editing job plans slow and painful.
 Without easy-to-use bulk functions, Planners and Schedulers may need to manually update each individual job plan, simply to enter a minor change.

-While there’s no fast or simple way to mass edit or mass revise job plans in other tools on the market, it’s a cornerstone of Prometheus Routine Maintenance.
+While there’s no fast or simple way to mass edit or mass revise job plans in other tools on the market, it’s a cornerstone of AKWIRE (Now part of Prometheus Planning & Scheduling).
 That’s because the AKWIRE Visual Suite was purpose-built to tackle the most common tasks Planners and Schedulers face – making it faster, easier, and more efficient to complete their work and yielding better results.

 Bulk revising and bulk editing mean that if a user has the correct permissions, they can search by any field for the job plans in question, select them all, and in a couple of quick clicks, all the changes have been made and are published back to Maximo.

-Watch how it takes only seconds to bulk edit and revise these job plans – work that would take hours without Prometheus Routine Maintenance.
+Watch how it takes only seconds to bulk edit and revise these job plans – work that would take hours without AKWIRE.

 But hang on.
 I can hear you guys in the back saying, “Yeah, bulk job plan editing and revising sounds great, but it won’t work for us because we can’t let just anybody edit or revise our job plans…”